 - When a PVR is received by the NDBON, the information is reviewed to determine whether jurisdiction exists and whether the alleged practice or behavior, if true, violates the law or regulations that govern the licensee’s practice.
 Once these two conditions are met, an investigation is initiated.

 - The nurse is notified of the complaint and asked to submit a written response to the board.
 The pending matter is investigated, interviews are conducted, records are obtained, and evidence is reviewed.

 - The completed investigation is reviewed by the Compliance Advisory Council of the NDBON to determine if evidence exists to support a violation of the Nurse Practices Act.

 - Cases that are dismissed due to lack of evidence to support a violation of the Nurse Practices Act are resolved at this level.

 - If the evidence obtained during the investigation supports the allegations of a violation of the Nurse Practices Act, a disciplinary settlement may be discussed with the licensee, outlining the facts of the violations and the appropriate sanctions.

-- All disciplinary actions must be taken to the Board of Nursing for final action.
+- All disciplinary actions must be taken to the full-convened Board for final action.

-What disciplinary sanctions can the Board of Nursing impose against a licensee?
+What disciplinary sanctions can the NDBON impose against a licensee?

-The Board can impose various disciplinary sanctions against a nurse for violations of the Nurse Practices Act, including, reprimand, probation, suspension, revocation, surrender, and emergency suspension.
-Additionally, penalty fees for each separate violation may be imposed against the licensee following any disciplinary action.
+The NDBON can impose various disciplinary sanctions against a nurse for violations of the Nurse Practices Act, including, reprimand, probation, suspension, revocation, surrender, cease and desist, and emergency suspension.
+Additionally, penalty fees for each separate violation of the Nurse Practice Act may be imposed against the licensee following any disciplinary action.
 Costs and disbursements, including witness fees, and reimbursement of the board’s expenses in any administrative hearing or other proceeding, may be recovered from the licensee following any disciplinary action.